okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 #### Georeferencing
 Once a file has been added to the project, the georeferencing process can begin.
-1. In order to start georeferencing, desired file must be selected in the contents pane.
+1. In order to start georeferencing, the desired file must be selected in the contents pane.
 2. Click **Georeference** under the *Imagery* tab of the toolbar.
 A new *Georeference* tab should appear on the toolbar.

 ![Georeference](images/Georeference.PNG)